odoo/odoo/addons/website_sale/README.md

 Fine Tune Your Catalog
 ----------------------

-Get a full control on how you display your products in the catalog page: promotional ribbons, related sized of products, discounts, variants, grid/list view, etc.
+Get full control on how you display your products in the catalog page: promotional ribbons, related size of products, discounts, variants, grid/list view, etc.

 Edit any product inline to make your website evolve with your customer need.